 • AimHire: Empowers homeless and at-risk adults to secure stable employment and housing, through individualized, person-centered, wraparound services.
 The program addresses the needs of people with significant barriers to employment and housing, such as criminal records, histories of substance abuse or mental illness, spotty work histories, and poor credit and rental records.
-During the year ended September 30, 2023, 204 people were placed into jobs, with a three-month retention rate of 95%.
+During the year ended September 30, 2024, 140 people were placed into jobs, with an average starting wage of \$19.59 per hour.